esperhq/esper-api/README.md

 #
 # Installation
-This package is available through NPM, install it in your project with the command
+~~This package is available through NPM, install it in your project with the command~~
+* Currently pre-release - will be available on NPM shortly
 ```bash
 npm install esper-api
 ```